pleeseberg/Python-Projects/Twitter_Sentiment_Analysis/README.md

 ## Overview

-This project focuses on developing a model to classify the sentiment of text data, such as reviews or tweets.
-The objective is to classify text into sentiment categories (positive, negative, or neutral) using machine learning techniques.
-The project involves data collection, preprocessing, feature extraction, model training, evaluation, and visualization of results.
+Sentiment analysis is a powerful tool for understanding opinions and emotions expressed in text.
+This project aims to develop a model to classify sentiment in text data, such as tweets or reviews, into categories like positive, negative, or neutral.
+By leveraging machine learning techniques, the project seeks to provide valuable insights into user sentiments and trends.

+## Motivation

+Understanding sentiment in text data can offer actionable insights for businesses, social media analysts, and researchers.
+This project aims to apply machine learning to sentiment analysis, enhancing the ability to categorize and interpret large volumes of text data efficiently.

 ## Requirements